sph-mn/sph-web-publish/readme.md

 # internals
 * a directory named `.swp` is added to site directories on initialisation. it contains a config file that can be edited, and eventually compiled data
-* target files are not updated unless the source is newer. if the source is newer, the target path is first deleted
+* target files are not updated unless the source is newer. if the source is newer, the target path is first deleted, which is important considering the use of hardlinks
 * by default, files that are not processed are linked to the target directory
 * the program stops with an error message if multiple handlers would create a target file with the same path (for example t.xml and t.sxml would otherwise both become t.xml in the target directory)
 * files can be processed via a list of handler procedures. a source path can match multiple handlers until one matching handler has the last flag set. there can be catch-all handlers